ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 This section provides an overview of the main tasks of the `un_cps` translation.
 First these "tasks" are listed, and then are explained in details, together with their motivations and requirements.
-The tecnical aspect of how these tasks are implemented will be discussed in the following section).
+The technical aspect of how these tasks are implemented will be discussed in the following section).

 The main challenges of the translation are: